What Are User Personas In UX & Why Are They So Important In App Development?

 Disable File Editing

-WordPress, by default lets administrators to directly edit the code of their files through code editors.
+WordPress, by default, lets administrators directly edit the code of their files through code editors.
 This kind of flexibility allows space for security vulnerabilities, since if any hacker successfully breaks into your account then they can easily alter your files and modify them.
 You can use plugins to disable this feature, or you can also do some light coding for disabling it yourself.

 Consider Deleting the Default WordPress Admin Account

-As we’ve discussed earlier about the importance of changing the “admin” username for your default admin account, but if you’re willing to take things up a notch, then you should consider deleting this default account altogether, and creating a new WordPress account with the same administrator permissions.
+As we’ve discussed earlier the importance of changing the “admin” username for your default admin account, but if you’re willing to take things up a notch, then you should consider deleting this default account altogether, and creating a new WordPress account with the same administrator permissions.

-Okay, so you’ve gone through and even implemented some or if not all of the above mentioned preventive measures.
+Okay, so you’ve gone through and even implemented some or if not all of the above-mentioned preventive measures.
 But now you want to take things to the next level and be extra cautious if unfortunately, something does indeed go wrong.
 Or, something has already gone wrong.
 One way or the other, here are the things that you want to do:

 Well that is easier said than done, right?
 Keeping calm in catastrophic situations is tough.
 But just remember that you’re not the only one who is going through this and there are thousands, if not millions of victims throughout the globe who have fallen victim of such crime.
 Keeping your mind cool and clear is very crucial as it helps you locate the source of the breach so that you can look for ways to resolve it.